Urban Subbasins with Storm Sewer Interconnects

 Subbasins

 Subbasins represent individual drainage areas that produce surface runoff during storm events.
-Subbasins are delineated based on topography, land use, and flow direction.
-In GeoSTORM, subbasins can be assigned directly to manholes or junctions within the storm sewer network.
+Subbasins are delineated based on surface topography, land use, and the direction of overland flow.
+Each subbasin is defined by parameters such as area, imperviousness, soil type, and slope, all of which influence how much runoff is generated and how quickly it reaches the downstream inlet, manhole, or junction.
+In GeoSTORM, subbasins can be drawn and assigned directly to manholes or junctions within the storm sewer network.
 Refer to this article in our knowledge base to learn how to draw subbasins.

 Inlets and Catch Basins

-Inlets act as collection points where stormwater enters the underground sewer system.
-Inlets are positioned at low points in roads, parking lots, or other paved areas to capture runoff from impervious surfaces.
+Inlets are the points where stormwater enters the underground drainage system.
+They are commonly placed at low points along roads, parking lots, and other paved areas to capture runoff from impervious surfaces.

 Catch basins are underground chambers positioned beneath inlets.
 Catch basins temporarily store stormwater runoff and trap sediment and debris to prevent clogging in downstream pipes.
 Regular maintenance of catch basins is essential to ensure effective pollutant removal and uninterrupted flow.